CatOfJupit3r/wlhd-coordinator-server/README.md

 ## Related

 - [React Frontend](https://github.com/CatOfJupit3r/wlc-frontend-web) - Frontend for the game coordinator, built using React, Redux and GraphQL.
+- [Game Coordinator](https://github.com/CatOfJupit3r/wlc-coordinator-server) - Backend for the game coordinator, built using ExpressJS and MongoDB.
+(You are here!)
+- [Game Engine](https://youtu.be/h81WXIfCnoE?si=LS7HpLYhI-LBg4-9) - Core game engine, built using Python, Python and Python. (also, FastAPI).
 - [Discord Bot Interface](https://github.com/CatOfJupit3r/wlc-frontend-discord) - Frontend for the game coordinator, built using Discord API.
 (Deprecated)
 - [Game Guide] - Contains all the necessary information about the game and its various mechanics in a traditional TTRPG format.
 (WIP)
 - [Game Wiki] - Contains all the necessary information about the game and its various mechanics in easily navigable way.
 (WIP)